Lactate metabolism and signalling in cancer

 Reprogramming of energy metabolism is a key hallmark of cancer.
 Most cancer cells undergo the Warburg effect, with enhanced glycolytic metabolism and lactate production, which provides…

 Julieta Afonso completed her PhD in Health Sciences in 2013 by the School of Medicine of the University of Minho, her Master in Oncology in 2008 by Abel Salazar Biomedical Sciences Institute of the University of Porto, and her Degree in Applied Biology in 2001 by the School of Sciences of the University of Minho.
-She has ten years of professional experience (2002-2012) as an assistant professor at a polytechnic higher education institute, in the field of Life and Health Sciences.
-Presently she is a post-doctoral researcher at ICVS, member of the Cancer Biomarkers and Therapeutics Research Team.
-She has been dedicated to unravelling prognosis and predictive biomarkers, as well as therapeutic targets, in urothelial bladder cancer (UBC).
-Her research on the energetic metabolism reprograming in bladder cancer, using human samples and “in vitro” / “in vivo” UBC models, has contributed significantly to the advancement of knowledge in this field.
-Currently, she is interested in exploiting microenvironmental metabolic interplays for resistance management in chemo/ immunotherapy-refractory bladder cancer, namely by the modulation of the metabolic symbiosis among UBC cells and cancer associated fibroblasts to overcome chemoresistance, and modulation of the metabolic competition among UBC cells and immune cells to disrupt immunosuppression and overcome resistance to immune-checkpoint inhibitors.
-Until April 2022 she has published fifteen peer-reviewed articles and four sections of books; she was a member of the organizing committee of ISCaM2019, and has participated in multiple scientific events, as well as in post-graduation activities (as a supervisor or lecturer).
+She has ten years of professional experience as an assistant professor at a polytechnic higher education institute, in the field of Life and Health Sciences.
+At ICVS, she has been dedicated to unravelling prognosis and predictive biomarkers, as well as therapeutic targets, in urothelial bladder cancer (UBC).
+Her research on the energetic metabolism reprograming in UBC, using human samples and “in vitro” / “in vivo” UBC models, has contributed significantly to the advancement of knowledge in this field.
+Currently, she is interested in exploiting microenvironmental metabolic interplays for resistance management in chemo/ immunotherapy-refractory UBC.
+Also, she has been actively participating, through cancer-related training programs, in the training of undergraduate (medical students) and graduate (MSc and PhD) students.
+Currently, she supervises 1 PhD student.
+Since 2013 she has published 21 articles in peer-reviewed journals (13 as first author and 4 as senior author) and 3 sections of books, and has edited 1 book.
+She was a member of the organizing committee of 3 scientific events (ISCaM 2019, ICVS Retreat 2024, World Cancer Day 2024).

 Julieta Afonso completed her PhD in Health Sciences in 2013 by the School of Medicine of the University of Minho, her Master in Oncology in 2008 by Abel Salazar Biomedical Sciences Institute of the University of Porto, and her Degree in Applied Biology in 2001 by the School of Sciences of the University of Minho.
-She has ten years of professional experience (2002-2012) as an assistant professor at a polytechnic higher education institute, in the field of Life and Health Sciences.
-Presently she is a post-doctoral researcher at ICVS, member of the Cancer Biomarkers and Therapeutics Research Team.
-She has been dedicated to unravelling prognosis and predictive biomarkers, as well as therapeutic targets, in urothelial bladder cancer (UBC).
-Her research on the energetic metabolism reprograming in bladder cancer, using human samples and “in vitro” / “in vivo” UBC models, has contributed significantly to the advancement of knowledge in this field.
-Currently, she is interested in exploiting microenvironmental metabolic interplays for resistance management in chemo/ immunotherapy-refractory bladder cancer, namely by the modulation of the metabolic symbiosis among UBC cells and cancer associated fibroblasts to overcome chemoresistance, and modulation of the metabolic competition among UBC cells and immune cells to disrupt immunosuppression and overcome resistance to immune-checkpoint inhibitors.
-Until April 2022 she has published fifteen peer-reviewed articles and four sections of books; she was a member of the organizing committee of ISCaM2019, and has participated in multiple scientific events, as well as in post-graduation activities (as a supervisor or lecturer).
+She has ten years of professional experience as an assistant professor at a polytechnic higher education institute, in the field of Life and Health Sciences.
+At ICVS, she has been dedicated to unravelling prognosis and predictive biomarkers, as well as therapeutic targets, in urothelial bladder cancer (UBC).
+Her research on the energetic metabolism reprograming in UBC, using human samples and “in vitro” / “in vivo” UBC models, has contributed significantly to the advancement of knowledge in this field.
+Currently, she is interested in exploiting microenvironmental metabolic interplays for resistance management in chemo/ immunotherapy-refractory UBC.
+Also, she has been actively participating, through cancer-related training programs, in the training of undergraduate (medical students) and graduate (MSc and PhD) students.
+Currently, she supervises 1 PhD student.
+Since 2013 she has published 21 articles in peer-reviewed journals (13 as first author and 4 as senior author) and 3 sections of books, and has edited 1 book.
+She was a member of the organizing committee of 3 scientific events (ISCaM 2019, ICVS Retreat 2024, World Cancer Day 2024).

 Reprogramming of energy metabolism is a key hallmark of cancer.
 Most cancer cells undergo the Warburg effect, with enhanced glycolytic metabolism and lactate production, which provides…